msindwan/mhtml2html/README.md

 `mhtml2html.noConflict();`

-* Resets the module that was previously defined for browser conflict resolution
+* Resets the module that was previously defined for browser conflict resolution.
-* Returns a localized version of mhtml2html
+* Returns a localized version of mhtml2html.

 ### parse